 (A) A provisional licensee is prohibited from operating as a licensed cultivator and performing any cultivation or production activities until a certificate of operation is issued by the department.
 The information and plan submitted by a provisional licensee shall become mandatory conditions that must be met before a certificate of operation can be awarded.

 (B) A provisional licensee shall have nine months from the date they are notified of selection for a provisional license to obtain a certificate of operation.
 A certificate of operation shall be issued once all applicable inspections are passed, a certificate of occupancy issued by the building department having jurisdiction for such use is obtained, and the provisional licensee demonstrates that it conforms to the specifications of the application, as well as the requirements imposed by law and rules.
+Cultivation activities shall not be agriculture for purposes of section 3781.061 of the Revised Code.
 If a certificate of operation is issued, the provisional license becomes null and void.